 These kinds of benefits for children can extend well into the future as women’s economic empowerment from lower fertility has indirect feedback effects for children.
 Numerous studies have documented strong positive links between child health and various measures of maternal health and economic empowerment of mothers, especially maternal education.

 Investing in women’s reproductive health, including access to contraception and safe abortion, yields large benefits for women, children, and entire societies.
 When women can control their reproductive health, they have more control over their economic health and well-being.
 Research shows that it makes sense for US policy to support this agenda rather than marginalize women and their reproductive health with ideologically-based funding restrictions such as the Global and Domestic Gag Rules.
-Rather, integrating family planning and safe abortion into a full range of reproductive health services will go a long way to promoting health equity and improving women’s economic opportunities.
+Rather, integrating family planning and safe abortion into a full range of reproductive health and abortion services will go a long way to promoting health equity and improving women’s economic opportunities.
 It is time for policymakers to embrace the fact that women’s reproductive health rights are intricately linked with their economic empowerment and to the economy at large.

 In the Featured Photo: An abortion rights activist holds up a sign in front of the Supreme Court as marchers take part in the 46th annual March for Life in Washington, U.S., January 18, 2019.
 Photo Credit: Reuters/Joshua Roberts